-How would you like to gain channel subscribers and increase engagement with your online videos?
+Curious about how to get more YouTube subscribers and increase engagement with your online videos?

-You can do that with a simple YouTube hack.
+You can do that with a simple YouTube trick.

-Even better; you don’t have to do anything really technical.
-All you need to do is make use of a simple feature offered by YouTube.
+All you need to do is make use of a simple feature you may be ignoring.

-You might have seen the hack on other videos you’ve watched online.
+You might have seen this on other videos you’ve watched online.
 At the end, YouTube shows an “end screen” that offers a bit of marketing.

 That end screen appears during the last 5-20 seconds of the video.
 It can show as many as four elements.